 10 Water Street will feature 126,000ft² of meeting and event space, including an approximately 30,000ft² grand ballroom, which will be the biggest hotel ballroom in Tampa Bay.

-The building will include a four-storey atrium and a full-service restaurant on the ground level, while the sixth floor will host amenities such as spa, fitness centre, indoor and outdoor seating, and event lawn.
+The building will include a four-storey atrium and a full-service restaurant on the ground level, while the sixth floor will host amenities such as a spa, a fitness centre, indoor and outdoor seating and an event lawn.

 The terrace and a rooftop lounge on the 26th floor will offer 360° views of Hillsborough Bay and downtown Tampa.

 The Riverfront Jacksonville is a mixed-use, multi-phased project proposed to be developed under a public-private partnership in Jacksonville, Florida, US.…